bibleup/docs/docs/src/guide/options.md

 **Default:** `undefined` <br>
 BibleUp allows you to customise popover colours, border-radius, box-shadow and font size, making it possible to complete change how the popover looks.
 This is possible with any of the popup styles and it also overrides the colours set for dark theme.<br>
-Simply state the colour (HEX, RGBA or value) for the respective properties.
+Simply state the colour (HEX, RGBA or value) for the property.

 ```js
 styles: {